Sexual Assault Resources

 Creating a cultural shift

-• Challenges any propensity for victim-blaming.
+• Challenges victim-blaming.

 • Promotes the acceptance of – and affirms each individual’s right to – a broad spectrum of sexual choices.